Maple Bacon Cornbread Muffins

-These muffins are just the latest addition to the holiday dinner I have planned for The Husband and I. And believe me, these cornbread muffins will be in great company.
+These muffins are just the latest addition to the holiday dinner I have planned for an old friend of mine and I. And believe me, these cornbread muffins will be in great company.
 I’m going to tackle a whole turkey, stuffing, plus two more side dishes and desserts.
 Because, you know, the two of us clearly need that much food in front of us.

 Good thing we have a lot of freezer space!

 Plus, I figure the same menu for Thanksgiving will work just as well for Christmas.
 And Easter.
 And the Memorial Day.
 And Fridays.

 At the very least, these maple bacon cornbread muffins would make for the perfect all-around side dish, no matter what may (or may not) change for each holiday dinner.

 And another bonus?
 Not only does this recipe bake up perfectly, but your whole house will smell holiday amazing while the muffins bake.